Sunset (Bird of Prey): Aircraft

 The Hawker Hunter T8 XF357/G-BWGL, provided by Ray Hanna's Old Flying Machine Company, is shown in a USAF livery which was changed for filming using removable decals.
 The same company also supplied aircraft for Travis's Writing to Reach You in 1999.
 The silver colour scheme was chosen to represent T.7 XJ615, the Hunter trainer prototype.

 It is an 11-tonne Hunter T.8C with a Rolls-Royce Avon 122 engine.
 The aircraft was built as a Hunter F4 by Hawker Aircraft at Blackpool in 1956, and served with 130 Squadron at RAF Bruggen, then was converted to a T8 in 1959 by Armstrong Whitworth Aircraft at Coventry.
 The aircraft stayed with the Royal Navy (Fleet Requirements and Aircraft Direction Unit or FRADU) until 16 May 1995.
-The aircraft has been with the Dutch Hawker Hunter Foundation at Leeuwarden Air Base since 15 May 2007, and has the Dutch serial N-321 painted in Dutch Air Force (Royal Netherlands Air Force) colours.
+The aircraft has been with the Dutch Hawker Hunter Foundation at Leeuwarden Air Base since 15 May 2007, and has the Dutch serial N-321 painted in Royal Netherlands Air and Space Force colours.